Wesleyan University Philippines: List of presidents

-It was the first university in the region to top the board examination for Certified Public Accountants (1985) and for Electronics and Communications Engineers (2002) and has since then a consistent producer of top Examinees in the Licensure Exams in Nursing, Engineering, Criminology, Accountancy, Social work and X-ray Technology and Physical Therapy.

 Campus

 The university has three campuses in Central Luzon: the Cushman Campus, Aurora Extension Campus, and Tarlac Campus.

 Cushman Campus is a seven-hectare plus area located at Cabanatuan which was donated by Methodist Bishop Ralph Cushman.
 The campus was established as the university's center of operation after transferring from the dilapidated Del Pilar Street campus; more than 30 buildings were constructed since the establishment of Cushman Campus.

 Methodist missionaries working in Aurora province during the late 1980s established a school in Aurora which they named Wesleyan College.
 This school was later acquired by the Wesleyan University and developed into WU-P's first campus outside Nueva Ecija.

-Organization and administration

-The following officials work under the Office of the University President: